These are the rules for computer and online safety in 2021.

 A 2018 report said that more than half the calls to mobile phones are robocalls.

 If you don’t recognize the caller or the phone number, don’t pick up.
 If you pick up, the number will be marked in the robocaller’s database as belonging to a live person and you’ll get more calls.
 If the voice message says to pick up and press a number to be put on the Do Not Call list, do not pick up and press the button.
 They’re lying about the Do Not Call List.

 |Robocallers can make the Caller ID display any name or number they want.|

 “Neighbor spoofing” is the term for calls that appear to be from your area code.
 The bad guys are using data analysis of information about you obtained from hacks or public records or guesswork to fool you into picking up the phone.
 You might get a call whose caller ID makes it appear to be your insurance agent or your doctor; there’s no way for you to know the name was faked unless you hang up and call the office back directly.

 Don’t say another word.
 Don’t engage them.
 Don’t tell them they should be ashamed.
 Don’t explain why you’re hanging up.
 Don’t teach them a lesson by putting them on hold so their time is wasted.
 Don’t yell at them through a megaphone to hurt their ears.
 Don’t say any unnecessary words.
 Just hang up.
 You won’t hurt their feelings.
+They are underpaid workers in a cubicle.
 They’re not judging you.